DRG-Modding/Community-Modkit/README.md

 ![How to turn off post process material](https://cdn.discordapp.com/attachments/1109192354595876944/1151018604129701888/image.png)

-**Why is the drop pod so stretched and big in some of the reconstructed maps?**

-> There is currently a bug with components, causing the drop pod blueprint actor in particular to be stretched and big.
-The drop pod has been manually resized/repositioned in a couple of the levels, but a proper fix is being worked on.

 **Why can't I open particles or sound waves?**

 > These asset types are actually the cooked files copied directly from the unpacked game files, since they work just fine in-editor as references.
 Cooked files cannot be opened or saved in the editor.